GYNMNOSPERMS

 CONIFER REPRODUCTION

 Gymnosperms are the “naked seeded” plants.
 They do not produce flowers, hence there are no ovaries completely enclosing ovules, and no fruits completely enclosing seeds.
 These are the cone-bearing plants, producing uncovered (naked) seeds in pairs at the base of female cone scales.
-Gymnosperms are woody plants, mainly needle-leaves evergreen trees that are in most instances monoecious (bearing unisexual structures on different parts of the same plant).
+Gymnosperms are woody plants, mainly needle-leaved evergreen trees that are in most instances monoecious (bearing unisexual structures on different parts of the same plant).

 Here’s a pine (alas, a cultivated species, Austrian pine, Pinus mugo) that demonstrates the signature features of conifer reproduction.
 First, see a branch with pollen-producing cones.